Financial-Times/dotcom-reliability-kit/packages/middleware-render-error-info/README.md

 ## @dotcom-reliability-kit/middleware-render-error-info

-Express middleware to render error information in a browser in a way that makes local debugging easier.
+Express middleware to render error information in a browser in a way that makes local debugging easier and production error rendering more consistent.
 This module is part of [FT.com Reliability Kit](https://github.com/Financial-Times/dotcom-reliability-kit#readme).

   * [Usage](#usage)
     * [`renderErrorInfoPage`](#rendererrorinfopage)